 - Demonstrate the ability to express and explain ideas orally with fluency and confidence

-- Copies of poem, “Change,” by Charlotte Zolotow or poem of your choice
+- "Change" from Changes: A Child's First Poetry Collection by Charlotte Zolotow or a poem of your choice

 Step 1: Ask students to think about a favorite poem or a favorite song they have recently read or heard.
 Have them describe what makes that poem or song memorable.

 Step 2: Introduce the poetic term form by asking the students if they have ever noticed the shape of a poem.
 The way a poem looks, the arrangement of the words on a page, is form.

 Step 3: Tell students that poems are made up of lines, which may or may not be sentences.
 Explain to the students that when lines are arranged in groups, each group is called a stanza.

 Step 4: Explain to students that a poem's form can help readers understand its meanings.
 Some poems have a formal structure, while others sound more like conversation (these are called free verse poems).